CloudLabs-MOC/mslearn-fabric/Instructions/Labs/overviewpage.md

 # Getting Started with the lab

+Welcome to your Get started with Microsoft Fabric with Its Lakehouses workshop!
+We've prepared a seamless environment for you to explore and learn Microsoft Fabric and lakehouse.
+Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

 ![](./Images/fb_g_1_1.png)